Can A Myers' Cocktail Help Me?

 The Bottom Line

-The Myers' cocktail contains vitamins and electrolytes and is used to treat various medical conditions.
+A Myers' cocktail contains vitamins and electrolytes and is used to treat various medical conditions.
 Although the ingredients are natural and seemingly safe, this treatment is associated with adverse effects and there is limited evidence supporting the benefits of its use.

 A Maryland doctor named Dr. John Myers was one of the first physicians to promote the use of intravenous nutrient therapy.
 Unfortunately, Dr. Myers did not keep detailed written records about what his treatments included, so the actual ingredients used in his intravenous nutrient therapy recipes remain unknown to this day.
 After he died in 1984, one of his colleagues took over the care of many of his patients and developed an intravenous nutrient therapy regimen that he named the “Myers’ cocktail” in honor of the late Dr. Myers.
-The ingredients in this regimen included intravenous magnesium, calcium, multiple B vitamins, and vitamin C. The ingredients are not standardized, and variations of this formulation are still used by many holistic or alternative medicine practitioners to treat various conditions including chronic fatigue, fibromyalgia, depression, and migraine headaches.
+The ingredients in this regimen included intravenous magnesium, calcium, several B vitamins, and vitamin C. The ingredients are not standardized, and variations of this formulation are still used by many holistic or alternative medicine practitioners to treat various conditions, including chronic fatigue, fibromyalgia, depression, and migraine headaches.

 Kelly Johnson-Arbor, MD